Home » projects » DIY Repurposed Window With Metal Sunflowers

 recycle or upcycle an old wood window 1

-I bought the window at my favorite junk shop a while ago and don’t remember how much I paid for it.
-They usually run $4-$6.
-The window is a dark, dark, green.
-It’s hard to tell the true color from some of these photos because of the lighting in the workshop.
+I bought the window at my favorite junk shop, and I don’t remember how much I paid for it.
+The windows usually run $4-$6.
+The color is a dark, dark green.

 metal sunflower lawn yard garden art

-And these are the discarded flowers from the pink flamingo plant stand.
+I cut the metal flowers from the stand and saved them.
 I was going to take them to the shop and sell them but using them in a project is always a better idea.

 hot glue project putting togther a recycled window and metal sunflower art

-The flower stems were made of really thick metal and no way could I cut them with wire cutters.
+The flower stems were made of really thick metal, and I could not cut them with wire cutters.
 No problem.
 I just cut the flowers, leaves, and twirly stuff from the stems.

 metal sunflower upcycled window art